GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 The use of autoplay creates two almost paradoxical problems: on-screen animations tend to distract users and move the eyes away from more important content; simultaneously, because users often associate animations with ads, they will ignore carousels that autoplay.

-Thus, it's a rare scenario that autoplay is an appropriate good choice.
+Thus, it's a rare that autoplay is a good choice.
 If content is important, not using autoplay will maximize its exposure; if carousel content is not important, then the use of autoplay will detract from more important content.
 In addition, autoplaying carousels can be difficult to read (and annoying, too).
-People read at different speeds, so it's rare that a carousel consistently transitions at the "right" time.
+People read at different speeds, so it's rare that a carousel consistently transitions at the "right" time for different users.

 Ideally, slide navigation should be user-directed via navigation controls.
-If you must use autoplay, autoplay should disable on user hover.
+If you must use autoplay, autoplay should be disabled on user hover.
 In addition, the slide transition rate should take slide content into account -  the more text that a slide contains, the longer it should be displayed on screen.

 #### Keep text and images separate